AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2020/2020-11-25-reader-question-how-long-migrate-wordpress-gatsby/reader-question-how-long-migrate-wordpress-gatsby.md

 title: "How long did it take to migrate from WordPress to Gatsby?"
 excerpt: "A reader asked me how long it took me to migrate from WordPress to Gatsby.
 Let's find out"
 coverImage: "./cover.png"
-category: "ramblings"
+category: "opinion"
 tags:

   - "reader question"
   - "gatsby"
   - "wordpress"

 ---